 Frequently Asked Questions

-Is Instrumental Workshop run by a particular church or denomination?
+Is the Piano Workshop run by a particular church or denomination?

 Family Conferences is a non-denominational evangelical Christian ministry, governed by a board of directors and is not run by any particular church or denomination.

 Is there much personal time to practice on my instrument?

 Yes!
 Since the goal of this course is to build your technical and interpretative skills on your instrument as much as we can in one week, expect lots of practicing every day!
 Also expect some friendly competition as students log their times on their own charts… there just might be a prize for the best practice log at the end of the course!

 How does the course conclude?